-The 2018 application is now open for current HKS and Harvard College students.
-Access the application here.
-The deadline to apply is Sunday, March 25, 2018 (11:59pm ET).
+The 2018 application for current HKS and Harvard College students has closed.
+Applicants will be notified of decisions by May 7, 2018.
 The application cycle for HKS Mid-Career students will open Summer 2018.

 The Cheng Fellowship engages both HKS and Harvard College students who are looking to be in action, dedicated, and focused in creating social change around a specific problem.
 All applicants must be available to attend weekly evening co-curricular sessions (one night/week) on HKS’ campus for the duration of the 2018-19 academic year and in good academic standing for the duration of their participation.